IT-Ready Hiring FAQs

 Q3What technical skills do IT-Ready graduates learn?

-IT-Ready Technical Support and CompTIA Secure Infrastructure Specialist graduates have learned operating system installation and upgrading, installing and imaging virtual machines, data storage, peripheral devices, safety and maintenance, assembly and disassembly of hardware, computer networks, Internet security, and troubleshooting.
+IT-Ready Technical Support graduates have learned operating system installation and upgrading, installing and imaging virtual machines, data storage, peripheral devices, safety and maintenance, assembly and disassembly of hardware, computer networks, Internet security, and troubleshooting.
 IT-Ready QA graduates have learned how to test and support software throughout its life cycle, principles of test design, risk management, agile development, and identifying best practices for mobile software testing.

 Q4What professional skills do IT-Ready graduates learn?